Solutions

 FBA stands for Fulfilled By Amazon.
 When a lot of people think about selling on Amazon, Amazon FBA comes to mind.

-This system allows you to take your hands off a big part of the business, and focus on other areas.
+This system allows Amazon sellers to take their hands off a big part of the business, and focus on other areas.

 How much does FBA cost?